RASP-Technologies/finops_backend/README.md

 Install finops_backend using following command

-` pip install dist/finops_backend-1.0.7-py3-none-any.whl `
+` pip install dist/finops_backend-1.0.11-py3-none-any.whl `

 ### Step 5

-Once the installation is complete you can execute the following command to start finops_backend
+Once the installation is complete you can execute the following command to start finops_backend.
+PS: Execute the command from the source code directory where config directory is created

 ` finops_backend `